zeseides/artew-npc-control/README.md

 - **Slow deletion effect** – Vehicles and pedestrians do not disappear suddenly; instead, they fade out gradually.
 - **Police and emergency service disable** – Optionally prevents police and ambulances from spawning.
 - **FPS-Based Density Optimization** – If FPS drops, densities automatically increase or decrease based on FPS values.
+- **Smarter spawn distances** → NPCs and vehicles are spawned at distances suitable for the players' line of sight, preventing unnecessary processing load.
+- **Traffic Spawn Control** → You can control the spawn of the vehicles you want.
+- **Player Steady State Features** → Player is considered to be stationary if they move under 5 units Intensity is reduced by 50% while in steady state Steady state check every 2 seconds More aggressive clearing while in steady state
+- **Smart Spawn System** → 30% chance to spawn when stationary 70% chance to spawn when moving Distance based spawn control FPS based spawn optimisation.

 ## 🔧 Installation